sourabhgupta385/jenkins/README.md

 ## Steps to trigger Jenkins jobs through command line:

-1. Specify the value of JENKINSURL, USERNAME, PASSWORD in _build-jobs.sh_ file.
+1. Specify the value of JENKINSURL, USERNAME and PASSWORD in _build-jobs.sh_ file.

 2. Execute the script.